 Rooney was given a penalty for diving

 Yes, Rooney dived, and clearly – from some angles and with hindsight – it was the wrong decision.
 But again, from where Riley was standing, and at the time for many in the crowd, it looked convincing.
 Rooney wasn’t the first or last to get away with it.
 You could argue that Riley shouldn’t be conned, but the fault is with Rooney, who was prepared to cheat to win.
-From Riley’s position it looked genuine enough.
-We can’t expect referees to get everything right.
+From Riley’s position it looked genuine enough, and refs will never get everything right.
 The question is whether the decision they made is at least understandable.
 Unfortunately this was.

 There were just too many fouls in the game

 The average number of fouls in a Premier League game has dropped from about 30 in 2004 to about 22 now.
-This match saw 43 free-kicks given for fouls, which is a lot, but they were fairly even – 23 by Arsenal and 20 by Man U. There were another 13 that could have been given, five against Arsenal and eight against Man U. These included the Ferdinand/Ljungberg and Van Nistelrooy/Cole incidents, and also Cole’s trip on Ronaldo.
+This match saw 43 free-kicks given for fouls, which is a lot, but if the average is 30 there are always be instances of much higher and lower totals.
+The numbers were also fairly even between the sides – 23 by Arsenal and 20 by Man U. There were another 13 that could have been given, five against Arsenal and eight against Man U. These included the Ferdinand/Ljungberg and Van Nistelrooy/Cole incidents, and also Cole’s trip on Ronaldo.
 They don’t include a free-kick not being given for a very poor attempt at a penalty area dive by Kolo Toure a few minutes from the end.
 He should have been booked but wasn’t.

 So yes, there were quite a lot of fouls but no one went off injured, no one broke a bone and no one could seriously claim it was the dirtiest game they’d ever seen.
 And if it was a conspiracy, wouldn’t the number of fouls not given be a lot higher and the number given a lot lower, particularly to Arsenal?